What causes laziness?

 Whilst these solutions seem too simple they are extremely effective.
 Try it!

 Procrastination is a psychological cause of laziness that basically means you put off things you need to do.
 This might sound somewhat similar to distraction, but the difference lies in the fact that procrastination is an internal factor.
+You create your own inertia, it is not some external factor that is creating your laziness problem.

 For a number of people the cause of their laziness can be identified by poor nutrition.
-Again today’s lifestyle drives people to taking quick snacks and take-away foods that overtime can lead to us feeling rundown, or being overweight.
+Again today’s lifestyle drives people to taking quick snacks and take-away foods that over time can lead to us feeling rundown, or being overweight.
 These areas like; poor diet, lack of the right vitamins and minerals, and/or insufficient exercise leave you with little energy that also contributes to your general feeling of laziness.
 For example, if you have an unhealthy diet that is laden with junk food and sugary snacks/drinks that lead to hormone or insulin spikes, then you will probably feel lazy because of them.

 As a general rule of thumb the fresher the food you eat the better it is for you, it will contain more vitamins and minerals for your body’s sustenance.
 Think about the last time you ate unhealthy food, how did you feel an hour or so later?
 Full of energy and vitality or feeling tired and lazy?